alphajuliet/jaipur-rkt/README.md

 We also have defined a function that plays a random game of Jaipur for two players.
 No strategy, just random actions from those permitted.
 The game will terminate eventually when either the deck is empty or three token piles are empty.
-To run it, call it like this:
+To run it with a given random seed, call it like this:

 ```
 (random-game (init-game #:seed 42))